pingcap/tidb/docs/design/2022-08-29-sync-stats-for-optimizer.md

 If any error happened during sync stats, it will set up a flag in slow log as `IsSyncStatsFailed` to indicate the there existed error during sync stats for this query.

-And the stats info will also be recorded in the slow log including its loading memory status, this will also be helpful for sync stats loader whether it load stats successfully.
+And the stats info will also be recorded in the slow log including its loading memory status, this will also be helpful to check whether stats is loaded successfully.

 ### Plan's Explain Info